shane-kercheval/sik-llm-eval/README.md

 ### Environment Variables

 - `OPENAI_API_KEY`: This environment variable and API key are required for using OpenAIChat and OpenAICandidate.
-- `HUGGING_FACE_API_KEY`: This environment variable and API key are required for using HuggingFaceEndpointChata and HuggingFaceEndpointCandidate.
+- `HUGGING_FACE_API_KEY`: This environment variable and API key are required for using HuggingFaceEndpointChat and HuggingFaceEndpointCandidate.

 ## Development Environment Setup

-The easiest way to setup the development environment is by creating a docker container and then connecting VS Code to the container.
+The easiest way to set up the development environment is by creating a docker container and then connecting VS Code to the container.

 You can create and start the docker container by running `make docker_run`.